Natrix maura: Description

 N. maura is grey, brown, or reddish dorsally, with a black zigzag vertebral stripe, and lateral series of black ocelli with yellow centers.
 The labials are yellow with black sutures.
 It has a diagonal dark band on each temple, and another behind it on each side of the neck.
 Ventrally, it is yellow or red, checkered with black, or all black.

 The strongly keeled dorsal scales are arranged in 21 rows.
 The ventrals are 147–160; the anal plate is divided; and the paired subcaudals number 47–72.

 Adults may attain a total length of 85 cm (33 inches), with a tail 17 cm (7 inches) long.

 Habitat

-The viperine snake is found in rivers and lakes, and has also been recorded from areas of brackish water.
+The viperine snake is found in a variety of terrestrial and aquatic habitats, including forests, shrublands, inland wetlands, marine habitats and human-modified environments.

 Invasion

 The species is invasive on Mallorca.
 N. maura predates on Pelophylax perezi among other prey on Mallorca.
 Research by Moore et al. 2004 suggests trophic subsidy provided by P. perezi is maintaining higher numbers of the invader than would otherwise occur.
 N. maura has altered the behavior of Mallorcan prey.
 Moore et al. 2004 found that the higher numbers mentioned above are allowing the invader to exert such high pressure that prey species such as the Majorcan midwife toad (Alytes muletensis) have retreated entirely to habitats too steep for N. maura.